Skip to content

 • For the first two years, whoever built your property will fix any issues that result from the work they did – for example, windows and doors not opening or closing properly

-• For the remaining eight years it works as an insurance policy covering you for physical damage resulting from work carried out by the builders – but not wear and tear
+• For the remaining eight years it works as an insurance policy covering you for problems with the property where it has not been built to technical specifications – but not wear and tear or other things like damage caused by fire or smoke.
+This means you must still take out buildings insurance

-• You’ll also be covered if you lose your deposit because your builders ended up bankrupt or insolvent – up to either 10% of the purchase price or £100,000, whichever is greater
+• You’ll also be covered if you lose your deposit because your builders ended up bankrupt or insolvent – up to either 10% of the purchase price or £100,000, whichever is lower

 NHBC logo